tell-k/sphinxjp.themes.basicstrap/docs/options.rst

 ==================

 :lang:
    Set the lang attribute of the html tag.
-Defaults to 'ja'
+Defaults to 'en'

 :nosidebar:
    Disable to show the sidebar.
 Defaults to 'false'